famura/SimuRLacra/README.md

 SimuRLacra was tested on Ubuntu 16.04 (deprecated), 18.04 (recommended), and 20.04, with PyTorch 1.4 (deprecated) and 1.7.
 The part without C++ dependencies, called Pyrado, also works under Windows 10 (not supported).

-__Not the right framework for you?__
-* If you are looking for even more modular code or simply want to see how much you can do with Python decorators, check out [vel](https://github.com/MillionIntegrals/vel/tree/master/vel).
-It is a beautiful framework that includes more than reinforcement learning.
-* If you need code optimized for performance, check out [stable baselines](https://github.com/hill-a/stable-baselines).
-I know, that was captain obvious.
-* If you are missing value-based algorithms will bells and whistles, check out [MushroomRL](https://github.com/MushroomRL/mushroom-rl).
-The main contributor is good at every sport.
-Sorry Carlo, but the world has to know it.

 ## Citing

-If you use code or ideas from this project for your research, please cite SimuRLacra.
+If you use code or ideas from SimuRLacra for your projects or research, please cite it.
 ```
 @misc{Muratore_SimuRLacra,
   author = {Fabio Muratore},